snuids/nyx_ui/README.md

 => Rest API swagger https://YOUR_REST_API_SERVER/api/doc/

-### Extending the ui
+### Extending the UI

-To add a new specific controller
+To add a new specific controller:

 => put a new .vue file inside the folder components/external

-To add a new specific table editor
+To add a new specific table editor:

 => put a new .vue file inside the folder components/tableEditor